The Invisible Enemy

 "The Invisible Enemy" begins with a good deal of impressive model effects work, as Ian Scoones works his magic and takes us to new worlds.
 Sometimes you can spot some wobble in the shuttlecraft, eating away at the illusion of scale, but the sequences are generally quite convincing and atmospheric.
 Gerry Anderson, eat your heart out.

-Barry Newbery, a veteran set designer since the second episode of Doctor Who in its black-and-white inception and who was also responsible for last year's dark secondary console room, returns to get it right this time, and manages to create the most definitive console room in Doctor Who's long existence, which with minor additions will last up until seasons 25 and 26, and remain in frequent use up through season 22.
-The white walls with yellow roundels and swinging jagged-edge main doors at camera-left harken back to the earliest days of the program, while the superior realization of the scanner screen from last year is updated to a white colour that fits in with the new room, and shifted over to camera-right where it belongs.
+Barry Newbery, a veteran set designer since the second episode of Doctor Who in its black-and-white inception, was also responsible for last year's dark secondary console room.
+He returns to get it right this time, and manages to create the most definitive console room in Doctor Who's long existence.
+With minor additions, the console room debuting here in "The Invisible Enemy" will remain in frequent use through to season 22, and continue to last and be seen less frequently up until seasons 25 and 26.
+The white walls with yellow roundels and swinging jagged-edge main doors at camera-left harken back to the earliest days of the program, while the superior realization of the scanner screen from last year is updated to a white colour that fits in with the new room, now shifted over to camera-right where it belongs.
 We also get a perfect little door leading to the rest of the maze-like interior, and the good old console is back, with its center column rising and falling and three central red tubes of lights flashing within.
-This is what it's all about, the classic interior.
+This is what it should be - the classic interior.
 It is such a grand relief to return to it.

 "Invisible Enemy" deserved a larger slice of the season's budget if for no other reason than to get this set right, because all subsequent stories will benefit from it.
-The one noticeable element that could be improved on is that only half of the corner-joins between wall panels are properly hidden behind corrugated pillers, the others have their bolted-on angle-brackets exposed to the cameras, making it look a little too much like a set.
+The one noticeable element that could be improved on is that only half of the corner-joins between wall panels are properly hidden behind corrugated pillars, the others have their bolted-on angle-brackets exposed to the cameras, making it look a little too much like a set.
 Ah well, there's always room for improvement; at least the basic design is on form from now on.
 Philip Hinchcliffe sought so hard to get the Doctor away from UNIT and into space; if only he'd made the effort to get this room right, he could have been there much more successfully.
 Without UNIT HQ, the series needs this room as its standing centrepiece set.

 Illiterate Flight

-The police box exterior of the TARDIS also gets its due, making several proper materializations and dematerializations thoughout the story, while the relationship between interior and exterior is adequately demonstrated as well.
+The police box exterior of the TARDIS also gets its due, making several proper materializations and dematerializations throughout the story, while the relationship between interior and exterior is adequately demonstrated as well.
 From a story point of view, however, one of the TARDIS's most interesting trips would be the one supposedly piloted by Leela when the Doctor is incapacitated.
 I'm not prepared to believe it unless I see it, and even then it would be a leap of character logic.
 As believably tense as episode two's reprisal scenes on Titan are acted out, the Doctor's final inward retreat should really happen in the console room after he's set the controls, to avoid the ridiculousness of having the temperamental machine piloted with such outstanding accuracy by a character who is only just learning to write her own name.
 That said, we need two more things for visual literacy to be complete - a proper police box materialization effect on the asteroid hospital (the footage for which is already in the can), and enough of a close up of the Doctor on the stretcher that we recognize him.
-As it stands, without seeing the attendants take him out of the TARDIS, or much of the TARDIS or Leela or Lowe in the opening stretcher sequence to begin with, I thought at first that the patient being wheeled around and into a mysterious horizontal compartment was just some unimportant establishing activity for the hopsital before the arrival of our protagonists, until Leela's exchange with the receptionist, at which point realization dawned that I had missed something.
+As it stands, without seeing the attendants take him out of the TARDIS, or much of the TARDIS or Leela or Lowe in the opening stretcher sequence to begin with, I thought at first that the patient being wheeled around and into a mysterious horizontal compartment was just some unimportant establishing activity for the hospital before the arrival of our protagonists, until Leela's exchange with the receptionist, at which point realization dawned that I had missed something.
 This is one of the story's most confusing and disappointing sequences.

 Set design on the rest of the story is good on the whole.
 The white of the hospital interior seems to use many elements similar to the TARDIS interior, but remains recognizably different.
 The white is contrasted by sets like those for the Titan base, which incorporate the orange-brown of natural rock and many dark areas, not to mention much of the interior of the Doctor's mind and the shuttle interior.
 The shuttle interior is another set where the multi-level aspect seems gratuitous, not arranged in a fashion that would help the crew relate to each other and see and do everything their duty requires.